zh19910202/AIClient-2-API/README-EN.md

 ### 1. Configuration File (`config.json`)

-We recommend using the `config.json` file to manage your configurations, which is clearer than lengthy command-line arguments.
+We recommend using the `config.json` file for configuration management, offering greater clarity than lengthy command-line arguments.

-First, manually create a `config.json` file and fill in your configuration information.
+First, manually create a `config.json` file and populate it with your configuration details.

 ```json
 {